 - Visitors MUST wear a cloth mask/face covering per CDC guidelines, prior to entering and at all times during their visit.

 - All visitors will be screened prior to entering the facility.
 If visitors receive a positive screen, they will not be permitted entry.

 - Visitors will not be allowed to congregate in common areas of the care center.

-- Daytime Visitors: Only 2 immediate family visitors will be allowed at a time.
+- Daytime Visitors: Only the same 2 immediate family visitors will be allowed to visit each day.
 Immediate family includes parents, significant others, siblings, children, and clergy.
-Additional visitors must wait outside the building.

 - Overnight Visitors: Only 1 immediate family visitor will be allowed from 8 p.m. – 8 a.m.
 Visitors who exit the building will not be granted re-entry.